 The committed men and women on the front lines of New Hampshire’s law enforcement efforts are committed to serving and protecting the citizens and visitors here.
 A decline in crime in this New England state speaks to the hard work being done by municipal, county, and state law enforcement agencies, while shortages continue to spell opportunity for aspiring law enforcement officers here.

-The State Police is a division under the New Hampshire Department of Safety.
-Created in 1937 with a compliment of 48 men, the NHSP presently number approximately 400 sworn officers.
-Requirements to become a state trooper include having an associate’s degree or equivalent amount of credits from an accredited college or university in the criminal justice field, or two years of experience as either a full-time police officer or active military service-member.
+The New Hampshire State Police is a division under the New Hampshire Department of Safety.
+The NHSP presently includes about 400 sworn officers.
+Requirements to become a state trooper include having an associate’s degree or equivalent amount of credits from an accredited college or university in the criminal justice field, or having two years of experience as either a full-time police officer or active military service-member.

 Sheriff’s Departments Law Enforcement Jobs in New Hampshire

-Hillsborough County: The Hillsborough County Sheriff is responsible for maintaining public order in a county comprised of 393,207 residents and 876 square miles.
-In a recent statistical year the department responded to 26,422 calls for service and transported 18,579 people.
+The Hillsborough County Sheriff is responsible for maintaining public order in a county comprised of 415,247 residents and 876 square miles.
+In 2018, the department had more than 620,000 dispatched calls and had more than 320,000 calls for service.